cyrus-emd/syntax-by-examples/go/variables/README.md

 - **Short variable names like `i` or `x` are acceptable in limited scopes, such as loop indices, but longer names are preferred for broader contexts.**
 - **Variable names cannot contain spaces or special characters other than underscores.**
 - **Unicode characters are allowed in variable names, enabling the use of non-ASCII letters from various languages.**
+- **Constants, variables and functions adhere to similar naming rules, ensuring consistency across the codebase.**